Badrudin-cloud/react-and-firebase-todo-app/README.md

 ![React & Firebase Todo App]

 A simple and intuitive Todo application built with React for the frontend and Firebase for the backend.
-This project demonstrates how to create, read, update, and delete (CRUD) operations on a todo list using Firebase Firestore.
+This project demonstrates how to create, read, mark as complete and delete on a todo list using Firebase Firestore.
 It also includes user authentication to ensure that each user's todos are private.

 ## Features

 - **User Authentication**: Sign up and login using Firebase Authentication.
 - **CRUD Operations**: Add, mark as complete, and delete todos.
 - **Responsive Design**: Works on both desktop and mobile devices.
 - **Firebase Hosting**: Hosted on Firebase for seamless deployment and access.